Passive Mode Locking

 Mechanisms of Pulse Formation and Shaping

-In the steady state of a mode-locked laser, the pulse parameters are essentially constant, or at least are reproduced after each resonator round trips.
+In the steady state of a mode-locked laser, the pulse parameters are essentially constant, or at least are reproduced after each resonator round trip.
 This means that there must be a balance of all effects acting on the pulse.
-The details of this balance, i.e., the importance of various effects and even the whole principle of pulse formation, can depend strongly on the type of laser and the pulse duration regime, not only on the type of saturable absorber.
+The details of that balance, i.e., the importance of various effects and even the whole principle of pulse formation, can depend strongly on the type of laser and the pulse duration regime, not only on the type of saturable absorber.
 Some examples are discussed in the following:

-- The Kerr effect and the effect of chromatic dispersion can be negligible in picosecond lasers, particularly for those with multi-gigahertz repetition rates, but very strong in femtosecond lasers, particularly in fiber lasers.
+- The Kerr effect and the effect of chromatic dispersion can be negligible in picosecond lasers, particularly for those with multi-gigahertz pulse repetition rates, but very strong in femtosecond lasers, particularly in fiber lasers.
 Both can play a very useful role in soliton mode-locked lasers, whereas much smaller nonlinear phase shifts can have a destabilizing effect in lasers without intracavity dispersion.

 - In some mode-locked lasers, the pulse duration obtained depends strongly on the parameters of the saturable absorber.
-For others (e.g. soliton mode-locked lasers), this influence can be weak, because the absorber plays only a stabilizing role, but is not dominant for pulse shaping.
+For others (e.g. soliton mode-locked lasers), this influence can be weak because the absorber plays only a stabilizing role, but is not dominant for pulse shaping.